mkpetterson/cancer-prediction/README.md

 2. TF Xception: 88% on training and 75% on validation.
 3. FastAI: 92% on validation set

 The Xception model and FastAI were used for further investigation.
 Details and performance on the trianing and cross-validation are below in the dropdown menus.
-After further evaluation, FastAI was selected for optimization on both sets of data.
+Custom classes were created to streamlime fitting and predicting on the models for the various datasets.
+The FastAI model was eventually selected for optimization on both sets of data due to it's relatively quick run-time and good performance.

-A side exploration into data leakage....
+A side exploration into data leakage....<br>
 The performance on the mammograms was initially 99.9% on FastAI and over 90% on the TensorFlow model, indicating there was potentially a problem with data leakage or that the model was finding a highly distinguising factor between the cancer and non-cancer images that was unlikely to be a tumor.
 Further investigation led me to believe that the model was not fitting on tumors, but rather on the image quality: the DICOM images wer from TCIA database and had markely better contrast and were less grainy.
 The non-cancer images were more likely to have noise and be more blurry.
 This was rectified by downloading lower quality cancer images from the USF database.